SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

   - *Show rectangle*: Allows you to mask the layer, rendering it temporarily invisible.
 If disabled, the layer is still visible in the preview with lowered opacity, but will not be visible in the template's end result.

-  - Color: Allows you to specify a custom color for the rectangle, either by specifying the color in RGB format or by using the color picker box on the right.
+  - *Color*: Allows you to specify a custom color for the rectangle, either by specifying the color in RGB format or by using the color picker box on the right.

-  - Border radius: Allows you to specify the roundness (in pixels) of the rectangle edges.
+  - *Border radius*: Allows you to specify the roundness (in pixels) of the rectangle edges.

   - *Link width to*: Allows you to link the width of this column to that of another column, selected from the dropdown list.
 Only available for table and grid components.